beeka/lrtedit/README.md

 the templates.
 The end goal would be WYSIWYG editing of layouts.

 ## How to use
-First create a custom page on which to base the edited one on.
-Right-click on a page in your book and select "Save as Custom Page".
+First create a custom page on which to base the edited one on: in Adobe Lightroom, right-click on a page in your book and select "Save as Custom Page".
 The page will appear in the "Custom Pages" style (e.g. like Wedding or Clean) in the "Modify Page" layout list.
+Open LrtEdit and check the tidied layouts by double-clicking on each page in the layout preview.
+Select "Save" from the menu to update the layout + preview.
+Previews of the tidied pages are generated with green highlights, so they can be spotted as 'special' in Lightroom.

-Currently only automatic manipulation of existing photo elements is supported so expect text blocks to break.
-You will have to restart lightroom and re-apply the page layout to each affected page for the changes to take effect.
+You will have to restart lightroom and **re-apply** the page layout to each affected page for the changes to take effect.

 The current implementation is very hard-coded and will load the custom pages for the first book / page type it finds and will automatically tidy the elements to snap to grid / align / apply spacing.
 Also note that any padding on any of the elements is left untouched.
-Previews of the tidied pages are generated with green highlights, so they can be spotted as 'special' in Lightroom.

 ## Limitations
 This tool was made for normalising the layouts of a book made by combining